Skip to content

 However, standard information that may be present in a property survey includes:

 • Boundaries - Property surveys indicate the precise location and measurements of the property's boundary lines.
-They designate the corners, landmarks, and monuments that outline the property's borders.
+They designate the corners, landmarks, and monuments that outline the boundaries.

 • Property Lines and Markers - Property lines are depicted in surveys by thorough descriptions, measurements, and graphic representations.
 The data assists property owners in determining the actual size and shape of their land.

-• Encroachments and Easements - Property surveys may reveal any easements or encroachments on the property.
+• Encroachments and Easements - Property surveys may reveal easements or encroachments on the property.
 Easements are rights provided to other parties for specified purposes, such as access or utility installations, such as utility companies or adjoining properties.
-Encroachments occur when a structure or improvement expands beyond the borders of the land.
+Encroachments occur when a structure or improvement expands beyond the land's borders.

 • Topography - Surveys include information regarding the land's topography, such as contours, slopes, and elevation changes.
 The information is helpful for construction design, drainage issues, and identifying potential flood hazards.